-When you withdraw from your IRA in Oklahoma, those amounts are considered taxable income.
-However, if you're 65 or older, you can claim a $10,000 deduction on your retirement income, which helps reduce your taxable amount.
-Withdrawals above this deduction will be taxed at rates ranging from 0.5% to 5%.
-To claim this deduction, you need to file Schedule 511-A. It's smart to consult with a financial advisor to develop a personalized withdrawal strategy and minimize your tax burden.
-There's a lot more you can explore about retirement tax planning in Oklahoma!
+When you take money out of your IRA in Oklahoma, that money is considered taxable income.
+However, if you are 65 or older, you are eligible to claim a $10,000 deduction on your retirement income, which can help lower the amount subject to taxes.
+Withdrawals that exceed this deduction will be taxed at rates ranging from 0.5% to 5%.
+To claim this deduction, you must file Schedule 511-A. It is wise to seek advice from a financial advisor to create a customized withdrawal plan and reduce your tax liability.
+There is plenty more to learn about retirement tax planning in Oklahoma!

 Key Takeaways